 The Athens Central Market is one of the best and cheapest places to buy fresh food and provides a lively, colourful experience.
 Walking through the lanes, expats will find fresh meat and fish, bellowing vendors and endless Greek deli offerings.

 The largest outdoor shopping street in Athens houses recognisable international brands including Mango, Marks & Spencer, Zara and Sephora.
-These are interspersed with popular Greek shops like Tsakaris Mallas, Follie Follie and Hondos Centre.
+These are interspersed with popular Greek shops like Tsakiris Mallas, Folli Follie and The Hondos Center.

 The Mall Athens